‘You are not alone, we are in this together’, declare UN staffers in Lebanon

 UNIC Beirut Director, Margo Helou, praised the acts of solidarity and kindness demonstrated by the UN staff in Lebanon in support of the families of victims and the Lebanese people.

-She hailed the UN staff unions’ initiative as a great show of empathy and solidarity that is gravely needed in these challenging times and commended the overwhelming participation of youth in this intiative.
-“I cannot express my pride and joy seeing all UN staff, and my staff from UNIC Beirut, standing shoulder to shoulder to assist in relief work, and demonstrating such a humane spirit”, Ms. Helou said.
+She hailed the UN staff unions' initiative as a great show of empathy and solidarity that is gravely needed in these challenging times and commended the overwhelming participation of youth in this initiative.
+"I cannot express my pride and joy seeing all UN staff, and my staff from UNIC Beirut, standing shoulder to shoulder to assist in relief work and demonstrating such a humane spirit", Ms Helou said.

 Friends and family

-Malek Wahidi, a 19 year-old student who was with a relative that works at the UN, said in his view, “the youth are the only hope for Lebanon.”
+Malek Wahidi, a 19-year-old student who was with a relative that works at the UN, said in his view, "the youth is the only hope for Lebanon."

 He urged all his friends to join him on the ground, "because Beirut is bleeding and it needs everyone's support."